IBM/dbb/Templates/GitlabCIPipeline/README.md

 * Build
 * Package & publish package

-This pipeline needs to be run manually and set the *pipelineType* variable as `preview`.
+This pipeline needs to be run manually with the *pipelineType* variable as `preview`.

 Overview of the pipeline: